netj/homebrew-tap/README.md

 netj's Homebrew-tap
 ===================
-Here are some of my formulae that didn't/couldn't get into the main repository.
+Here are some of my formulae that didn't/couldn't get into the [main repository][homebrew].

 How do I install these formulae?
 --------------------------------